jefmud/flask-minimal-blog-summernote/README.md

 these particular tools into a bigger project.
 Note that there is NO login or userid, etc. If you want that, then I suggest using the package Flask-Login (simple implementation) or for a more comprehesive application, Flask-Security.

 In addition, the app.run of Flask is blocking.
 This entails finding a suitable HTTP/HTTPS server.
 In the past I have used Gunicorn to deploy the app as a worker on an Nginx/Apache server or a simple Tornado wrapper can also work pretty well.
+See this project if you are interested in trying that approach: https://github.com/jefmud/flask-tornado

 The blog has 4 routes:
 1. '/' is the index of all pages